rebing/graphql-laravel/CONTRIBUTING.md

 The tool is installed in a separate Composer root at `tools/bc-check/` (see [Roave's recommended approach](https://github.com/Roave/BackwardCompatibilityCheck/pull/770)) to avoid dependency conflicts with the main project.
-Run `composer bc-install` to install or update it.
+Run `composer bc-update` to update it.

 **Checking for breaks:**